itisusama-writer/152410/chapter-2.md

 Nothing.

 Ayesha's throat tightened.
 On the bus, Areeba had come around quickly.
 This was taking too long.
-Her cousin's face had that same awful grayish tint, lips bloodless and slightly parted.
+Her sister's face had that same awful grayish tint, lips bloodless and slightly parted.
 One of her sandals had come off in the fall, and Ayesha found herself staring at it, lying there a few feet away, abandoned and pathetic.

 "Areeba!"
 Uncle Jamil patted her cheek, gentle at first, then firmer.
 "Come on, beta.
 Open your eyes."